matter-labs/zksync-era/docs/specs/zkVM/high_level/2_vm_internals.md

-# zkVM internals
+# zkEVM internals

-## zkVM clarifier
+## zkEVM clarifier

 [Back to ToC](../../README.md)

-The zkSync zkVM plays a fundamentally different role in the zkStack than the EVM does in Ethereum.
+The zkSync zkEVM plays a fundamentally different role in the zkStack than the EVM does in Ethereum.
 The EVM is used to execute code in Ethereum's state transition function.
 This STF needs a client to implement and run it.
 Ethereum has a multi-client philosophy, there are multiple clients, and they are written in Go, Rust, and other traditional programming languages, all running and verifying the same STF.

 We have a different set of requirements, we need to produce a proof that some client executed the STF correctly.
 The first consequence is that the client needs to be hard-coded, we cannot have the same multi-client philosophy.
-This client is the zkVM, it can run the STF efficiently, including execution of smart contracts similarly to the EVM.
-The zkVM was also designed to be proven efficiently.
+This client is the zkEVM, it can run the STF efficiently, including execution of smart contracts similarly to the EVM.
+The zkEVM was also designed to be proven efficiently.

-For efficiency reasons it the zkVM is similar to the EVM.
+For efficiency reasons it the zkEVM is similar to the EVM.
 This makes executing smart programs inside of it easy.
 It also has special features that are not in the EVM but are needed for the rollup's STF, storage, gas metering, precompiles and other things.
 Some of these features are implemented as system contracts while others are built into the VM.
 System Contracts are contracts with special permissions, deployed at predefined addresses.
 Finally, we have the bootloader, which is also a contract, although it is not deployed at any address.
-This is the STF that is ultimately executed by the zkVM, and executes the transaction against the state.
+This is the STF that is ultimately executed by the zkEVM, and executes the transaction against the state.

 <!-- KL todo *Add different abstraction levels diagram here:*-->

-Full specification of the zkVM is beyond the scope of this document.
-However, this section will give you most of the details needed for understanding the L2 system smart contracts & basic differences between EVM and zkVM.
+Full specification of the zkEVM is beyond the scope of this document.
+However, this section will give you most of the details needed for understanding the L2 system smart contracts & basic differences between EVM and zkEVM.
 Note also that usually understanding the EVM is needed for efficient smart contract development.
-Understanding the zkVM goes beyond this, it is needed for developing the rollup itself.
+Understanding the zkEVM goes beyond this, it is needed for developing the rollup itself.

 ## Registers and memory management